tmqrichard/MARC2RDA/README.md

 MARC2RDA

-This fork is used for 'agile mode' testing.
+This fork was created to test adding parameters to the primary XSL (m2r.xsl)

 For the actual working code, go here: https://github.com/crystalyragui/MARC2RDA